 Remer is a tiny city located in the state of Minnesota.
 With a population of 362 people and two constituent neighborhoods, Remer is the 445th largest community in Minnesota.

-Remer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Remer is a city of service providers, professionals, and construction workers and builders.
-There are especially a lot of people living in Remer who work in personal care services (14.86%), maintenance occupations (10.81%), and healthcare (8.11%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Remer is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Remer is a city of service providers, construction workers and builders, and professionals.
+There are especially a lot of people living in Remer who work in personal care services (16.77%), maintenance occupations (9.58%), and food service (8.98%).

-A relatively large number of people in Remer telecommute to their jobs.
-Overall, about 8.45% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.00% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small city, Remer doesn't have a public transportation system that people use for their commute.

-The per capita income in Remer in 2010 was $15,630, which is low income relative to Minnesota and the nation.
-This equates to an annual income of $62,520 for a family of four.
-Remer also has one of the higher rates of people living in poverty in the nation, with 44.25% of its population below the federal poverty line.
+The per capita income in Remer in 2010 was $17,597, which is low income relative to Minnesota and the nation.
+This equates to an annual income of $70,388 for a family of four.
+However, Remer contains both very wealthy and poor people as well.
+Remer also has one of the higher rates of people living in poverty in the nation, with 35.29% of its population below the federal poverty line.

 The people who call Remer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Remer residents report their race to be White, followed by Native American.
-Important ancestries of people in Remer include Irish, Norwegian, Finnish, and French .
+Important ancestries of people in Remer include Irish, Norwegian, French , and Swedish.